-5To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on the needs or either the child or parent or of both.
+This change will be introduced only as a mandatory requirement under a revised School Admissions Code 2021.
+We anticipate that the Code will be revised in spring 2021.
+If the revision comes into force before this policy is determined, it will be included.
+If the revision comes into force after determination, it will be absent from the policy and will be added when we are required to do so.
+To request this priority, the application must be accompanied by a completed Supplementary Information Form for Exceptional Need which will include evidence, from a medical specialist or social worker of the need and why the child must attend this school rather than any other, based on the needs or either the child or parent or of both.
 If evidence is not submitted to the with the application, exceptional need will not be considered.

-6 A parent is any person who has parental responsibility or care of the child.
+A parent is any person who has parental responsibility or care of the child.
 When we say parent, we also mean carer or guardian.
 Applications do not require both parents to agree on the preference for school.

-7A child baptised in the Catholic church, evidenced by a completed Faith Supplementary information Form.

-^{8 8} By sibling we mean a natural brother or sister, a half-brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit.
+&lt;sup>7A child baptised in the Catholic church, evidenced by a completed Faith Supplementary information Form.
+By sibling we mean a natural brother or sister, a half-brother or sister, a legally adopted brother or sister or half-brother or sister, a stepbrother or sister or other child living in the same household as part of a single-family unit.

-9 'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which acknowledge God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service to the world to the glory of the one God, Father, Son and Holy Spirit.
+&lt;sup>9 'Children of other Christian denominations' means children who belong to other churches and ecclesial communities which acknowledge God's revelation in Christ, confess the Lord Jesus Christ as God and Saviour according to the Scriptures and, in obedience to God's will and in the power of the Holy Spirit commit themselves: to seek a deepening of their communion with Christ and with one another in the Church, which is his body; and to fulfil their mission to proclaim the Gospel by common witness and service to the world to the glory of the one God, Father, Son and Holy Spirit.
 An ecclesial community which, on principle, has no credal statements in its tradition is included if it manifests faith in Christ as witnessed to in the Scriptures and is committed to working in the spirit of the above.
 All members of Churches Together in England (CTE) and Churches Together in Wales (CYTUN) are deemed to be included in the above definition, as are all other churches and ecclesial communities that are in membership of any local Churches Together Group (by whatever title) on the above basis.
 Evidence will be by a completed Faith Supplementary information Form.

-10Evidence will be by a completed Faith Supplementary information Form, together with a Baptism Certificate, a Certificate of Dedication or verification by a minister of religion for that faith.
+Evidence will be by a completed Faith Supplementary information Form, together with a Baptism Certificate, a Certificate of Dedication or verification by a minister of religion for that faith.

-11 This will be any salaried person employed at this school.
+This will be any salaried person employed at this school.
 Where the duties of a member of staff are undertaken at different schools, there will be admissions priority only at one school.
 This will be at the member of staff's base school, where he or she undertakes duties for the majority of the time.
 Where that cannot be identified, priority will be at the school where he or she expects to work for most of the time in the current academic year.
 All members of staff are an important part of the school community.
 This includes members of staff employed by a third party, whose duties are solely at the school.